MileHacker Logo

 Urban Green Spaces

-• Reşat Oyal Kültürpark: A large urban park with walking paths, tea gardens, and recreational areas.
+• Reşat Oyal Kültürpark: A large urban park with walking paths, tea gardens, and for leisure areas.

 • Botanical Park (Botanik Park): Dedicated to various plant species, presenting a tranquil escape.